RetroAchievements/docs/docs/general/faq.md

 On the site's home page, while not logged in:

 ![reset password](/reset-password.png)

+### I changed my display name, but people can still find my account through my original username!

+This is intentional to prevent other users from impersonating you.
+Your original username remains attached to your profile, and can be used to log into emulators as well as the the website.

+### Can I have the username of a deleted/banned user or my alternative account?

+At the moment, we do not have a convenient way to transfer usernames of inactive or deleted accounts to another.
+Usernames of banned accounts will never be freed up.

+Please note that putting in a name change request or deleting your account will **NOT** free up the original username.
+Only display names requested after the original can be freed up when putting in a new request.

+### I regret deleting my account.
+Can it be recovered?

+No. Accounts that have requested deletion and did not cancel during the 14 day process can not be recovered.
+This is your responsibility, and only you are able to delete your own account.
+We at RetroAchievements cannot delete your account.

 ### Will I gain any privileges if I become a patron?